etaoins/llambda/README.md

 Documentation
 =============

+* [Scheme support](docs/scheme.md) describes the Scheme support of the current implementation
 * [Type system](docs/types.md) contains information about Llambda's optional typing system
 * [REPL](docs/repl.md) is a basic usage guide for the REPL
 * [Numbers](docs/numbers.md) describes the semantics and performance characteristics of numbers